Canon M100 vs 77D

-Arguments in favor of the Canon EOS 77D:
+Advantages of the Canon EOS 77D:

-- Easier framing: Has an optical viewfinder for image framing.
+- Easier framing: Has an optical viewfinder for image framing and settings control.

-- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - Longer lasting: Gets more shots (600 versus 295) out of a single battery charge.